April 8th, 2016

 360° video and VR is being thrown around a lot at the moment by tech giants such as GoPro, Nikon, Samsung and Ricoh.
 It seems to be opening new doors for many industries, especially the startup industry.
 But what is it all about?
 360° videos have opened a world of possibilities.
 Not only to gamers and people with VR goggles, but for anyone with a screen.
 VR and 360° gives the viewer the possibility to visit cities you’ve never been to, sit front row at a fashion show, or attend their favourite music festival from afar.

 What does that mean for us?
 At the moment, a lot of the 360° video quality is still a little low, unless you have serious cash to spend, but many companies are coming in strong — startups and tech giants alike.
 Earlier this year, Nikon and GoPro announced their entrance to the 360° race, Ricoh already has the Theta S on the market, which is probably the best low-priced 360° camera on the market at the moment.
 But some startups are also changing the game.
 Giroptic, Sphericam and Panono, for example, are producing high-quality and multi-faceted 360° cameras, and are greatly challenging the industry.
-Berlin-based startup, Splash recently won the SXSW award with an app that puts 360° on your smartphone, and it won’t be too long before a 360° and VR become normal features in smartphone devices.
+It won’t be too long before a 360° and VR become normal features in smartphone devices.

 L-R: solidLUUV with Ricoh Theta S, solidLUUV with Giroptic 360° and solidLUUV with Sphericam.